+At IDEA, all high school students will have a graduation plan created that aligns to both state and district requirements.
 IDEA shall ensure that each student enrolls in the courses necessary to complete the curriculum requirements identified by the State Board of Education (SBOE) for the foundation high school program.
-As required by the IDEA charter, a student may graduate and receive a diploma only if the student successfully completes the curriculum requirements identified by the SBOE earns an endorsement and has performed satisfactorily on required end-of-course assessment instruments.
+As required by the IDEA charter, a student may graduate and receive a diploma only if the student successfully completes the curriculum requirements identified by the SBOE, earns an endorsement, has performed satisfactorily on required end-of-course assessment instruments, and completes the additional graduation requirements required for Texas high school students.

-Additionally, students must meet the following requirements to receive an IDEA high school diploma:
+In summary, students must meet the following requirements to receive an IDEA high school diploma:

 - 1. Achieve passing scores on certain end-of-course (EOC) assessments or approved substitute assessments, unless specifically waived as permitted by state law; - 2.
 Complete any locally required courses in addition to the courses mandated by the State; - 3.
 Complete the required number of credits established by the State and any additional credits required by IDEA; and - 4.
-Demonstrate proficiency, as determined by IDEA, in the specific communication skills required by the SBOE. - 5.
-Complete additional indicators required by state law which include submission of financial aid application, completion of speech requirement, participation in CPR instruction, and participation in Peace Officer Interaction instruction
+Demonstrate proficiency, as determined by IDEA, in the specific communication skills required by the SBOE.

+5. Complete additional indicators required by state law which include submission of financial aid application, completion of speech requirement, participation in CPR instruction, and participation in Peace Officer Interaction instruction

-IDEA will work with students in $9^{th}$ - $12^{th}$ grades to complete 125 hours of community service and receive a college acceptance.
+IDEA will work with students in grades 9th - 12th to complete 125 hours of community service and receive a college acceptance.